webtranslateit/webtranslateit/README.md

-# Web Translate It plugin for Ruby on Rails
+# Web Translate It for Ruby on Rails

-This is a plugin to integrate your app with [Web Translate It](https://webtranslateit.com).
+This is a gem to integrate your app with [Web Translate It](https://webtranslateit.com).

-This plugin provides your app with:
+This gem provides your app with:

 * a set of 4 handy rake task to fetch your translations.
 * a rack middleware to automatically fetch new translations from Web Translate It.